Psychedelic rock in Australia and New Zealand: Overview

+1960s

-Although only a few singles gained recognition outside the region, the thriving Australian and New Zealand rock scenes formed in the wake of Beatlemania produced a large quantity of original psychedelic pop and rock music.
-Much of this was strongly influenced by British psychedelia, since many bands included first-generation British and European immigrants, such as The Twilights, whose members were British immigrants.
+Although select singles gained recognition outside of the region, music from the Australian and New Zealand rock scenes formed in the wake of Beatlemania produced a large quantity of original psychedelic pop and rock music.
+Much of this was influenced by British psychedelia, since many bands included first-generation British and European immigrants, such as the Twilights, whose members were British immigrants.

-These immigrants were able to keep up to date on current musical developments, thanks to regular "care packages" of the latest singles and albums, tapes and cassettes of radio broadcasts, and even the latest Mod fashions, sent to them by family and friends back in the UK.
+These immigrants kept up to date on current musical developments via "care packages" of the latest singles and albums, tapes and cassettes of radio broadcasts, and the latest mod fashions, sent to them by family and friends back in the UK.
 After gaining local success, a number of these groups returned to the UK to further their musical careers.

-The most internationally successful Australian pop-rock band of this period were The Easybeats, formed in Sydney in 1964 by a group of English, Scottish and Dutch immigrants, who scored a string of local hits in Australia and became hugely popular there before travelling to the UK.
+The most internationally successful Australian pop-rock band of this period were the Easybeats, formed in Sydney in 1964 by a group of English, Scottish and Dutch immigrants, who scored multiple local hits in Australia before travelling to the UK.
 They recorded their international hit "Friday on My Mind" (1966) in London and remained there until they disbanded in 1970.
-A similar path was pursued by the Bee Gees, formed in Brisbane, but whose first album Bee Gees' 1st (1967), was recorded in London, and gave them three major hit singles and contained folk, rock and psychedelic elements, heavily influenced by the Beatles.
+A similar path was pursued by the Bee Gees, formed in Brisbane, but whose first album Bee Gees' 1st (1967), was recorded in London, and gave them three major hit singles and contained folk, rock and psychedelic elements influenced by the Beatles.

-The Masters Apprentices started out as an R&B band in the style of the early Rolling Stones and the Pretty Things, but they absorbed changes in music spearheaded by The Beatles.
-In 1967 they released several acclaimed psychedelic singles.
-"Wars or Hands of Time" (the B-side of their 1966 debut single "Undecided" is generally regarded as the first Australian pop single to address the Vietnam War.
-Their second single "Buried and Dead" (1967), was influenced by the nascent "Raga rock" genre.
-Their third single, the psych-pop classic "Living In A Child's Dream", became a major national hit and was voted "Single of the Year" by the readers of the Australian pop magazine Go-Set.
+The Masters Apprentices started out as an R&B band in the style of the early Rolling Stones and Pretty Things, but they also absorbed changes in music spearheaded by the Beatles.
+In 1967, they released several acclaimed psychedelic singles.
+"Wars or Hands of Time" (the B-side of their 1966 debut single "Undecided") is generally regarded as the first Australian pop single to address the Vietnam War.
+Their second single "Buried and Dead" (1967), was influenced by the nascent "raga rock" genre.
+Their third single, the psych-pop classic "Living in a Child's Dream", became a major national hit and was voted "Single of the Year" by the readers of the Australian pop magazine Go-Set.
 The group also performed at one of the first psychedelic "happenings" in Australia, the "Living In A Child's Dream Ball", staged on 14 October 1967 at the University of New South Wales in Sydney.
 The show featured a full psychedelic light-show with liquid slide projections, smoke machines and mirror balls, and the band was wheeled onto the stage inside a specially-constructed giant die.
 All the groups' early singles tracks were penned by rhythm guitarist Mick Bower, who quit the music scene for health reasons soon after "Living In A Child's Dream" was released.
-After a period of upheaval, the band was able to continue with new members, scoring another Australian psych-pop hit in late 1967 with the classic Brian Cadd song "Elevator Driver".
+After a period of upheaval, the band was able to continue with new members, scoring another Australian psych-pop hit in late 1967 with the Brian Cadd song "Elevator Driver".